 Forrester also identifies 21% of businesses that believe they have completed their transformation, which confirms understanding of the concept is pretty low.
 As I have said many times, transformation marks the shift from process-driven operation to a state of constant change.
 Transformation NEVER ends and businesses that believe they have “transformed” are among those most likely to fail.

-In fact, many businesses that believe they are transforming are not doing so at all.
+In fact, many who believe they are transforming a business are not doing so at all.

-Rob Llewellyn at CXO Transform describes this as “The Great Digital Illusion”.
-In fact, I believe the word “delusion” is a more accurate term.
+Rob Llewellyn at CXO Transform describes this as “The Great Digital Dillusion”.
 Many businesses and their leaders are hiding their ignorance behind a façade of business “change” and devoting more time and effort to persuading their employees that transformation is underway and salvation is near than they are getting on with the job.
 To achieve calm they promote the common misunderstanding that transformation is a matter of digitising existing processes.
 This is absolutely not the case.

 The illusion of success is sustained by the fact that the short-term outcome of digitising the past is often an apparent improvement in efficiency.
 However, this will only be short-lived and from there the path is downward and fast.
 Transformation is about inventing the future and that bears little or no resemblance to what we’ve done before.
 If you are not disrupting (or at the very least defending against disruption) you are not transforming.